 Evolving from a garage punk band in the vein of the Replacements, Dinosaur Jr., and Mudhoney to a literate, pretentious, soul-inflected post-punk quartet, the Afghan Whigs were one of the most critically acclaimed alternative bands of the early '90s.
-Although the band never broke into the mainstream, they developed a dedicated cult following, primarily because of lead singer/songwriter Greg Dulli's tortured, angst-ridden tales of broken relationships and self-loathing.
+Although the band never broke into the mainstream, it developed a dedicated cult following, primarily because of lead singer/songwriter Greg Dulli's tortured, angst-ridden tales of broken relationships and self-loathing.
 The Afghan Whigs were one of the few alternative bands around in the late '90s to acknowledge R&B, attempting to create a fusion of soul and post-punk.

 The Afghan Whigs were formed when the members -- vocalist/rhythm guitarist Greg Dulli, bassist John Curley, lead guitarist Rick McCollum, and drummer Steve Earle -- were attending the University of Cincinnati.
-Dulli, who was raised in Hamilton, Ohio was studying film at the university, where he met fellow students McCollum and Earle.
+Dulli, who was raised in Hamilton, Ohio, was studying film at the university, where he met fellow students McCollum and Earle.
 Unlike the rest of the band, Curley didn't attend the University of Cincinnati.
-He arrived in the city to intern as a photographer at the Cincinnati Enquirer, which his father -- who published USA Today -- arranged for him; for the next few years, Curley continued to shoot pictures for the paper, quitting only when the band's schedule became too busy for him to work both jobs.
+He arrived in the city to intern as a photographer at The Cincinnati Enquirer, which his father -- who published USA Today -- arranged for him; for the next few years, Curley continued to shoot pictures for the paper, quitting only when the band's schedule became too busy for him to work both jobs.
 Dulli happened to meet Curley when visiting a friend's apartment building.
 Eventually, the pair formed the Afghan Whigs in 1986, along with McCollum and Earle.

 In 1988, the Afghan Whigs released their debut album, Big Top Halloween, on their independent record label, Ultrasuede.
 The album received good word-of-mouth in underground music publications and college radio.
 A copy of the record worked its way to the influential Seattle-based independent record label Sub Pop, and the label arranged for the Whigs to release a one-off single.
 The single led to a full-blown record contract with Sub Pop.
 Up in It, their first Sub Pop album, was released in 1990.
 For the next two years, the Afghan Whigs toured America consistently, occasionally heading over to Europe and England.
 In 1992, their third album, Congregation, was released to very positive reviews.
 After its release, the band was courted by a number of major labels.
 The band released one more record on Sub Pop, an EP of soul and R&B covers called Uptown Avondale, and signed to Elektra Records.

-At the beginning of 2014 the group announced that they had recorded their first album in some 16 years and had returned to the label that had originally launched them, Sub Pop.
+At the beginning of 2014 the group members announced that they had recorded their first album in some 16 years and had returned to the label that had originally launched them, Sub Pop.
 Do to the Beast was slated for an April 2014 release, and featured a new lineup of the band.
 Greg Dulli and John Curley were the only original members to return for Do to the Beast, while their accompanists included guitarist Dave Rosser (the Twilight Singers, the Gutter Twins), multi-instrumentalist Mark McGuire (Emeralds), bassist Jon Skibic (Gigolo Aunts, the Twilight Singers), drummer Cully Symington (Okkervil River, Shearwater), and string player Rick G. Nelson (St. Vincent, Polyphonic Spree).
-A subsequent concert tour took the new Whigs to major venues in the United States and Europe, including a major spot at the Coachella Music and Arts Festival. ~ Stephen Thomas Erlewine, Rovi
+A subsequent concert tour took the new Whigs to major venues in the United States and Europe, including a major spot at the Coachella Music and Arts Festival.
+In October 2014, the band capped off the year with a deluxe reissue of Gentlemen, expanded to a two-disc set with the addition of B-sides, unreleased demos, and live tracks. ~ Stephen Thomas Erlewine, Rovi